 David Westphal is a longtime newspaper reporter and editor, having served as managing editor of the Des Moines Register and Washington bureau chief for McClatchy newspapers.
 In more recent years he taught graduate journalism students, at USC and New York University.
 At NYU, he taught in the Studio 20 digital program.

-David Westphal is the Editor-in-Chief of the California HealthCare Foundation’s Center for Health Reporting and an Executive in Residence at USC’s Annenberg School for Communication & Journalism.
-He was formerly Washington editor of McClatchy Newspapers, the nation’s third-largest newspaper company.
-He also recently served as co-chair of the Freedom of Information Committee for the American Society of Newspaper Editors.
+While at USC he was also Editor-in-Chief of the California HealthCare Foundation’s Center for Health Reporting and an Executive in Residence at USC’s Annenberg School for Communication & Journalism.
+Prior to that he was Washington editor of McClatchy Newspapers, the nation’s third-largest newspaper company.
+He also served as co-chair of the Freedom of Information Committee for the American Society of Newspaper Editors.
 He joined McClatchy in 1995 as deputy bureau chief and was named bureau chief in January 1998.

 As a senior fellow, Westphal focuses on new business models for news and leads the research team on CCLP’s Public Policy and the Future of News initiative.

 Contact Westphal at firstname.lastname@example.org.